Problem

 The IO results (for each batch):

-If we multiply it for 60 batches performed it should be around 65,500 logical reads (approximately the same as before, this makes sense since is the same data we are accessing).
+If we multiply it for 60 batches performed, it should be around 65,500 logical reads.
+This is approximately the same as before, which makes sense since it is the same data we are accessing.

 A SELECT statement is probably not the best way to demonstrate this, so let’s proceed with an UPDATE statement.

-We will do an UPDATE on a varchar field with random data (so our test is more real), after clearing the cache, we will execute the code.
+Let’s do an UPDATE on a varchar field with random data (so our test is more real).
+After clearing the cache, we will execute the code.

 DBCC DROPCLEANBUFFERS